Every SEO amateurs should start with understanding what high-volume and low-volume keywords are when they do keyword research.

 With that said, if you’re a brand or company seeking increased visibility or short-term gains within one or more niches, high-volume keywords will work best as they produce immediate effects.

 How about low-volume keywords?
 Low-volume keywords allow brands to target unpopular search niches.
-Which brings one question to mind.
+That brings one question to mind.

 Why would you ever want to target a smaller audience instead of a big one?
 One of the biggest reasons is cost.
 Lower volume keywords tend to lower associated costs compared to high volume keywords.